alejandroiglesias/appnexus-test/README.md

 ## Brief explanation

-I've created a reusable Dropdown object (`scripts/dropdown.js`) in plain JavaScript using features with modern browsers and IE8+ support in mind.
-It's initialized for each trigger button in the `scripts/main.js` file using a JSON object for the menu structure.
-The dropdown styling (`styles/_dropdown.scss`) is written in [Sass](http://sass-lang.com) without using any styling library like Bootstrap.
+I've created a reusable Dropdown object (`scripts/dropdown.js`) in plain JavaScript with modern browsers and IE8+ support in mind (also tested on iOS 6 and Android 4).
+It's initialized for a trigger button in the `scripts/main.js` file using a JSON object for the menu structure.
+Also in the same file there's a commented code which shows how to initialize a dropdown with a fixed menu placed in the markup (see `index.html` for said markup).
+The dropdown styling (`styles/_dropdown.scss`) is written in [Sass](http://sass-lang.com) without using any component library like Bootstrap.
 [Bitters](http://bitters.bourbon.io) is included just to quickly give some good default styles to the page.

 ## Running it